 First-Time Homebuyers Forgivable Equity Builder Loan.
 Home equity has proven to be one of the strongest ways for families to build and pass on intergenerational wealth and CalHFA is committed to improving equitable access to homeownership for all Californians.
 The Forgivable Equity Builder Loan gives first-time homebuyers a head start on this with immediate equity in their homes via a loan of up to 10% of the purchase price of the home.
 The loan is forgivable if the borrower continuously occupies the home as their primary residence for five years. this new program will allow first-time homebuyers to borrow a down payment at a 0% interest rate.

 You can review all home buyers programs on the CalFHA website.

 Consumers who are buying homes or refinancing existing mortgage loans may be eligible for an automated appraisal alternative.
 Borrowers may be able to realize savings in some instances of approximately $500, and closing times may be reduced by as many as seven to 10 days in cases where Freddie Mac's innovative new capability determines a traditional appraisal isn't needed.
 Freddie Mac's automated collateral evaluation (ACE) assesses the need for a traditional appraisal by leveraging proprietary models and using data from multiple listing services and public records as well as a wealth of historical home values to determine collateral risks.

 If ACE determines that the estimated value of the home provided by the lender is acceptable, the lender may receive immediate representation and warranty relief related to the value, condition and marketability of the property upon delivery of the loan to Freddie Mac.
-ACE will be available for qualified home purchases beginning on Sept.
-1, 2017; it has been available for qualified refinances since June 19, 2017.
+ACE has been available for qualified home purchases since Sept.
+1, 2017 and since June 19, 2017 for qualified refinances.